 • All Common Ground Dialogues are co-led by pairs of St John’s University undergraduate student leaders called facilitators.
 These facilitators have gone through countless hours of extensive training.
 All dialogues are for students and led by students using the University of Michigan's Intergroup Dialogue framework.

 • One of the fundamental principles underlying the Common Ground Dialogues program is that some of the most powerful learning occurs through exposure to and consideration of multiple perspectives.
 Therefore, one of the most important goals is to create a dialogic environment in which students talk openly and candidly about their individual identities, background, and its connection to social justice education.
 Specifically, participants connect each hot topic to systems of power, privilege, oppression, while listening carefully to the views and experiences of other participants.
 Our dialogues create opportunities for individuals to emerges with a deeper and more complete understanding of their own identity, environment, and how the topics presented connect to social justice.

 The Common Ground Dialogues and Diversity Peer Education Program have combined student leader roles.
-If you are interested in applying to be a DPE or CGD student leader for the 2020-21 academic year, click the link to apply.
-Applications close April 22, 2020.
+If you are interested in applying to be a student leader for the 2020-21 academic year, click the link to apply.
+Application review begins Spring 2021.

-If you are interested in the planning and implementation of any of these months, please fill out this form.
+If you are a student interested in assisting with the planning and implementation of any of these months, please fill out this form.

 Latinx Heritage Month, also known as National Hispanic Heritage Month is nationally celebrated each year from September 15 to October 15, by celebrating the histories, cultures and contributions of those whose ancestors came from Spain, Mexico, the Caribbean and Central and South America.